blashin888/conditions-for-non-fragility/draft.md

   - The user perceives denial

-  The reaction is immediate: frustration.
+  - The reaction is immediate: frustration

   With pause,